How to maximise tax savings when buying a new motor yacht

 Fuel.
 Dockage fees.
 Maintenance during travel.

-Immediate expense deduction for motorboat acquisitions
+All in one sweep: Immediate expense deduction for motorboat acquisitions

 Tax deductions when buying a motorboat: the bottom line